History of herbalism: Prehistory

-The use of plants as medicines predates written human history.
-Archaeological evidence indicates that humans were using medicinal plants during the Paleolithic, approximately 60,000 years ago.
-(Furthermore, other non-human primates are also known to ingest medicinal plants to treat illness) Plant samples gathered from prehistoric burial sites have been thought to support the claim that Paleolithic people had knowledge of herbal medicine.
-For instance, a 60,000-year-old Neanderthal burial site, "Shanidar IV", in northern Iraq has yielded large amounts of pollen from 8 plant species, 7 of which are used now as herbal remedies.
-More recently Paul B. Pettitt has written that "A recent examination of the microfauna from the strata into which the grave was cut suggests that the pollen was deposited by the burrowing rodent Meriones tersicus, which is common in the Shanidar microfauna and whose burrowing activity can be observed today".
+The use of plants as medicines far predates written human history.
+Hominids other than Homo, including orangutans, have been known to treat illness or injury with medicinal plants.

+Archaeological plant samples gathered from prehistoric burial sites indicate that Neanderthals were using medicinal plants during the Paleolithic, approximately 60,000 years ago.
+Analysis of the burial site Shanidar IV, in northern Iraq has yielded large amounts of pollen from 8 plant species, 7 of which are used now as herbal remedies.
+Paul B. Pettitt has argued that "the pollen was deposited by the burrowing rodent Meriones tersicus, which is common in the Shanidar microfauna and whose burrowing activity can be observed today".
+Evidence has also been found at El Sidrón of Neanderthals self-medicating over 48,000 years ago with poplar as an anti-inflammatory, and Penicillium rubens was also found in their microbiome.

 Medicinal herbs were found in the personal effects of Ötzi the Iceman, whose body was frozen in the Ötztal Alps for more than 5,000 years.
 These herbs appear to have been used to treat the parasites found in his intestines.